 It’s been a while since I had the pleasure of playing a mecha game on the consoles, with the last one being Armored Core: Verdict Day back during 2013.
-Since then I had been hoping that Fromsoftware would finally give us another go in the series.
-Which never materialized much to my disappointment.
+Since then, I had been hoping that Fromsoftware would finally give us another go in the series.
+Which never materialized, much to my disappointment.
 Thankfully, Marvelous game knocking a few months back and had revealed Daemon X Machina for the Switch.
-Along with having some notable talent to work on the game; Kenichiro Tsukuda, who worked on several previous Armored Core games and Shōji Kawamori from Macross (anime) fame.
+Along with having some notable talent to work on the game, Kenichiro Tsukuda, who worked on several previous Armored Core games, and Shōji Kawamori from Macross (anime) fame.
 With those two on board, I was hoping that DXM would be special.
-Turns out it is, for those mecha fans such as myself.
+It turns out it is, for those mecha fans such as myself.

-In the far off future, a little planet known as Earth is having a really bad time, when the Moon decided it was going to smack right into the planet.
+A little planet known as Earth is having a terrible time when the Moon decided it would smack right into the planet in the far-off future.
 As a result, things got really strange, really fast.
 AI-controlled vehicles and weapons suddenly were taken over by a threat known as the Immortals.
 While a select number of humans realized they became something more and started calling themselves Outers.
 As an Outer, they stand as the last line of defense to help protect the planet, fight back these Immortals and try to figure out who’s behind this Moon crash.
 You happen to play as one of the Outers, yet you are special.
-Everyone in the game either loves you, hates you or has some special interest in you, you’re everyone’s favorite.
-Yet for some reason, they keep calling you “Rookie”.
+Everyone in the game either loves you, hates you, or has some special interest in you; you’re everyone’s favorite.
+Yet, for some reason, they keep calling you “Rookie.”

 As soon as the opening introduction is over, you’re dumped into the thick of it.
 You’ll be paired up with a pair of teammates and tasked with checking out a random battlefield and briefed by a female AI called Four.
-Four knows everything, handles all missions and overviews everything there is, and if I’m being honest is a bit creepy.
+Four knows everything, handles all missions, and overviews everything there is.
+I’m honest; it is a bit creepy.
 But everyone trusts her, so you should as well.
-Four breaks the mission, your teammates ask questions and that’s that.
-This is also how a large majority of the story unfolds, as being told during briefings, conversations in the battlefield, or cutscenes.
-It’s typical stuff here and feels very anime-ish and despite being a bit sterile, it works fine.
+Four breaks the mission, your teammates ask questions, and that’s that.
+This is also how much of the story unfolds, as being told during briefings, conversations on the battlefield, or cutscenes.
+It’s typical stuff here and feels very anime-ish, and despite being a bit sterile, it works fine.
 Well, for the most part.
-The only time this doesn’t hold is when you’re in a fit and a random cutscene just drops everything.
-It’s annoying and it breaks the flow of the game.
+The only time this doesn’t hold is when you’re in a fit, and a random cutscene pumps the breaks on everything.
+It isn’t very pleasant, and it breaks the flow of the game.

-While your Arsenal is a towering machine, thankfully it doesn’t control like one.
+While your Arsenal is a towering machine, thankfully, it doesn’t control like one.
 Yes, there’s some weight to give it a realistic feel.
-At the same time the mecha is more akin to that of a anime, instead of those found in a Battletech game.
-The controls are responsive with just the right amount of delay, and even then that’s barely noticable.
-Which you’ll need them to be to performance evasive maneuvers and feeling like you’re actually in the cockpit.
-Once you get used to the Arsenal, you’ll be pulling off moves, zipping along and living out your favorite Gundam or Macross moments.
+At the same time, the mecha is more akin to that of anime instead of those found in a Battletech game.
+The controls are responsive with just the right amount of delay, and even then, that’s barely noticeable.
+In a game like this, where you’re zipping around at breakneck speeds, you’ll need them to be when you’re performing evasive maneuvers and feeling like you’re actually in the cockpit.
+Once you get used to the Arsenal, you’ll be pulling off moves, zipping along, and living out your favorite Gundam or Macross moments.
 Or maybe that was just me.

 You’ll spend a large majority of the game hunting down immortal controller vehicles and Arsenals, though it doesn’t stop there.
-You even clash with your fellow Outers, thank to how the story places out and you’ll have to battle each other.
-There’s also a handful of bosses that are dubbed Colossal Immortals, which feel like Monster Hunter fights.
+You even clash with your fellow Outers, thank to how the story places out, and you’ll have to battle each other.
+There’s also a handful of bosses, called Colossal Immortals, which feel like Monster Hunter fights.
 Colossal Immortal are huge mechas that are armed to the teeth with enough firepower to put you down hard and fast.
 Sadly, there aren’t many of these fights.
-There several types of missions ranging from wiping out enemies forces, protecting structures or escorts present in the game.
+Several types of missions ranging from wiping out enemies’ forces, protecting structures or escorts present in the game.
 In addition to those, there’s a free mission mode that lets you replay previous missions, which also lets you earn some extra cash and battle data.
-Yet while there’s plenty to go around, once you’ve run them a few times they tend to get repetitive and leave you longing for more.
+Yet while there’s plenty to go around, once you’ve run them a few times, they tend to get repetitive and leave you longing for more.
 Thankfully, there’s an online co-op (local & online) mode that pits you and three others against enemy mercenaries and immortals.
 Marvelous has also stated that there’s a competitive (PVP) mode coming post-release.

 The included online portion works out better than expected.
-You can either set up a room or search for an existing room, wait for some others to fill it up and jump into a game.
-No fuss, fast (usually) and it’s a nice way to earn some credits and parts to outfit your Arsenal.
-I’ve played over 30 online sessions so far and they were flawless during the gaming session.
-One of those did kick me out during the debriefing but I was still rewarded for my efforts.
-There’s also no voice comms for obvious reasons, but you can still communicate via preset chat sentences or you can create your own.
+You can either set up a room or search for an existing room, wait for more players to fill it up, and jump into a game.
+No fuss, fast (usually), and it’s a nice way to earn some credits and parts to outfit your Arsenal.
+I’ve played over 30 online sessions so far, and they were flawless during the gaming session.
+One of those did kick me out during the debriefing, but I was still rewarded for my efforts.
+There’s also no voice comms for obvious reasons, but you can still communicate via preset chat sentences, or you can create your own.

 There are several ways you can satisfy your customization craving.
 First is when you first start up the game, where you get to create your very own Outer.
 You’ll be able to select several options, from your skin tone, hair, scars, and various other attributes.
 Once you finish that up, your digital avatar is ready to jump into an Arsenal.

-It doesn’t stop there as there many upgrades and customizations that you can outfit your Arsenal with.
+It doesn’t stop there, as there many upgrades and customizations that you can outfit your Arsenal with.
 So many that I’d be here all day talking about them, so I won’t list them.
-There are even arm cannons, your entire arm is a rapid-firing weapon of destruction.
+There are even arm cannons; your entire arm is a rapid-firing weapon of destruction.
 How cool is that?
 In the beginning, you can only use the parts that are available in the shop.
-However, as you continue on you’ll find that you can also loot the now broken enemies that you leave in your wake.
+However, as you continue on, you’ll find that you can also loot the now broken enemies that you leave in your wake.
 Which sort of turns this game into a looter shooter, doesn’t it?
 All kinds of parts can be salvaged from the battlefield, some that can be used instantly like weapons, while armor pick-ups can only be added once you get back to the base.
-In my opinion, finding parts in the battlefield negates most of the reason to even use the shop back at the base.
+In my opinion, finding parts on the battlefield negates most of the reason even to use the shop back at the base.
 You can also take your parts and invest some time and credits to develop even better parts via the factory.
-Though I didn’t waste much time with this as you need to have a specific item to even attempt this.
-Which most of the time I didn’t even have it, as I just did my best vulture impersonation and picked the battlefields dry.
+However, I didn’t waste much time with this as you need to have a specific item attempt this.
+I didn’t even have it most of the time, as I just did my best vulture impersonation and picked the battlefields dry.

 There’s plenty here, yet I do have a gripe with the customizations for the Arsenal.
 No matter how you change it up, it doesn’t change the overall characteristics of the mecha.
-It will always big a giant machine of destruction, but you can swap your legs for tank legs, quad legs or make any other outrageous changes.
-Which is something that I enjoyed doing in Armored Core and it’s sorely missed here.
+It will always big a giant machine of destruction, but you can swap your legs for tank legs, quad legs, or make any other outrageous changes.
+This is something that I enjoyed doing in Armored Core, and it’s sorely missed here.

 Visuals & Sounds

 Visually, Daemon X Machina looks stellar, well, for a ravaged Earth and all that.
-The designs of the Arsenals and the Outers are top-notch, and the devastated landscape exhibit a stylish art style.
-It’s a sharp presentation and everything here screens quality.
-It’s easily one of the better-looking games on the Switch in my opinion.
+The Arsenals and the Outers designs are top-notch, and the devastated landscape exhibit a stylish art style.
+It’s a sharp presentation, and everything here screens quality.
+It’s easily one of the better-looking games on the Switch, in my opinion.
 Just watching this game in motion brings much joy to this mecha fan.

 The sound department rivals the visuals.
 Mainly thanks to the rocking techno-rock soundtrack, produced by Junichi Nakatsuru and Rio Hamamoto.
 I could listen to this all day.
-While every character conversation has been voiced, and the dialogue was pretty good and I wasn’t expecting that.
-The sound effects get the point across just fine, with plenty of explosions, and conveying the battle cries that only giant mechas could make.
+While every character conversation has been voiced, the dialogue was pretty good; I wasn’t expecting that.
+The sound effects get the point across just fine, with plenty of explosions and conveying the battle cries that only giant mechas could make.

 That all said, I do have an issue with Daemon X Machina.
-While the Switch does an admirable job with run the game, there are just too many areas and segments where the framerate drops out and drops out hard.
+While the Switch does an admirable job with run the game, there are too many areas and segments where the framerate drops out and drops out hard.
 While the game runs at a respectable 30 frames per second when docked, it doesn’t always stay that way.
-When multiple enemies, mainly the Arsenals or when an Immoral Colossal fill the screen, the game drops down to the 20s.
-It doesn’t detract from action that’s unfolding around you but it is noticeable.
+When multiple enemies, other Arsenals, or an Immoral Colossal fill the screen, the frame rate takes a hit.
+It doesn’t detract from action that’s unfolding around you, but it is noticeable.
 There’s also an issue where the camera occasionally pulls back too far and ends up changing the third-person perspective to a first-person perspective.